 Oura introduced a feature allowing you to tag days with specific notes.

 Like “consumed coffee in the evening”, “travel”, “hot bedroom”, “stress”, or any things you’d want to track.
-Sounds like it could be useful, but it’s not really.
+Sounds like it could be useful, but it’s unintuitive.
+And you’re limited in the analyses you can perform with it.

 I don’t know what I expected, but I haven’t heard of anyone using it.